 National Theatre of the Deaf

-The National Theatre of the Deaf has been instrumental in opening up many other worlds for the Deaf community.
-Captioned television, Telecommunication devices, Sign Language interpreters, bi-lingual, bi-cultural education are some of the benefits that have occurred as "fall-out" of the work the National Theatre of the Deaf has done.
-Two generations of children who have seen company member Linda Bove on "Sesame Street."
-Gaining equal access to the political, social and cultural world, the doors are opening wider everyday.
+The National Theatre of the Deaf has been instrumental in opening up many other worlds for the deaf community.
+Captioned television, Telecommunication devices, Sign Language interpreters, bi-lingual, bi-cultural education are some of the benefits that have occurred because of the work the National Theatre of the Deaf has done.
+Two generations of children have seen company member Linda Bove on "Sesame Street."
+Gaining equal access to the political, social and cultural world, the doors are opening wider every day.
 There is no example of a faster advance of a minority group in the country.
 Sign Language is the third most used language in America.

 Through its art, the National Theatre of the Deaf has created profound social change.
 Through its art form, doors began to open for the deaf population at large.
 The magic of it all has been the National Theatre of the Deaf's remarkable ability to entertain and inform at the same time.